- Quick chainsaw chain Q & As

 You will commonly find the loops on the exact opposite ends of each other.

-You’d want them to be together, so pull on the chain and position until both ‘knots’ are together and next to each other.
+You’d want the loops to be together, so pull on the chain and position until both ‘knots’ are together and next to each other.

 Step 4.
 Raise the chain.

-Once together, pull back the chain loop on the top of both loops, thus untangling them.
+Once together, pull back the chain loop on the top of both loops, thus untangling your chain.

 Step 5.
 Repeat this until fully untangled.